 Check your genetic data for rs28940892 (23andMe v4, AncestryDNA):

 - T/T: typical

 - C/T: carrier of a pathogenic allele for ACTH resistance

-This gene codes for the corticosteroid binding globulin (also called transcortin) protein that transports cortisol in the bloodstream.[ref]
+This gene codes for the corticosteroid-binding globulin (also called transcortin) protein, which transports cortisol in the bloodstream.[ref]

 Check your genetic data for rs11621961 (23andMe v4, v5; AncestryDNA):